 If the primary use of your pool room is for Kid's you can fit a 7 foot table in a smaller space.
 Use cues that are only 52 inches in length.
 This option will provide good quality playing in a room that only measures 188 inches long and 156 inches wide.

-Even with obstructions you should be able to use and enjoy your pool room. add some house rules to accommodate shots involving the pole or corner wall that is in the way.
-The rules apply to all players so use them if needed.
-Remember its your house so you can do that.
-Rarely can the addition of a single space in your home be as enjoyable as your own pool room.
+Even with obstructions you should be able to use and enjoy your pool room.
+Add some short house cues to accommodate shots involving the pole or corner wall that is in the way.
 Have fun!